keu/docs/software_versioned_docs/version-0.28/cli-reference.md

 ## astro deployment service-account list

-Shows the name, ID, and API key for each service account on a given Deployment.
+Shows the name, ID, and API key for each service account in a specific Deployment.

 ### Usage